dncoble/CubicOptimal/README.md

 0.2.1: Complete structure of how packages c, s, h, and q interact.

+0.2.2: Restructure Cube class with permutations.
+Work towards flexibility for arbitrary coordinates.
+Add lexicographic ordering heuristic. ~12-13 depth.

-0.2.2: Create big tables and effective use of sym coordinates to reach ~14-15 depth.
+0.2.3: Create big tables and effective use of sym coordinates to reach ~14-15 depth.

-0.2.3: Create architecture required for complex heuristic/coordinates that use math operators (coordinates) and all heuristic abstractions (heuristics)
+0.2.4: Create architecture required for complex coordinates with math operators and all heuristic abstractions (heuristics)

 0.2.x: machine learning to generate heuristics